We have been running regular English sessions in Open Sim since 2013.

 What do you need to do?

-- To join in any sessions we run on any Virtual World it's best if you are a member of the Learn English forum and in Lynne's contact list on Kitely.
+- To join in any sessions we run on any Virtual World it's best if you are a member of the Learn English forum and be in our server on Discord.

-- For Kitely you will need to set up your user name and avatar (follow the instructions on their web site).
+- For Open Sim you can set up a free account on Kitely (follow the instructions on their web site).
 We cannot give full technical support for the installation and running of the software, but they can.

 - You will need a viewer for Open Sim.
 We use Firestorm (one version works with Open Sim and SL, the other is for Open Sim only).
 Please Note - Second Life's own viewer only works in SL.